CASTIC2019/Team/takeout/qcddoc.md

 The most common methods that people use to prevent the direct contact is to command deliverymen to put the products outside their doors or at the public places in their living buildings, and then go out and pick up the food after the deliverymen have left.
 Whereas this would also remain some potential problems.
 For instance, people cannot make sure that the deliverymen have really left or are still wandering nearby; the food can be stolen away; and if people don’t pick up their food immediately, the food would lose the original quality.

-With an high-tech receiving box, a large extend of these problems would be mitigated, as this box possess the techniques of the monitoring, temperature-controlling, and the anti-stealing.

 ### 1.2.2  Existing approach and their limitation